Skip to content

 Atlanta, GA (Supervisor: Britney E. Schmidt)

-Graduate Student Research Assistant, Atmospheric Oceanic and Space Sciences
+Graduate Student Research Assistant, Atmospheric Oceanic & Space Sciences

 Ann Arbor, MI (Advisor: Jeremy N. Bassis)

-JPL Graduate Research Fellowship, Planetary Geophysics and Geosciences Group
+JPL Graduate Research Fellow, Planetary Geophysics and Geosciences Group

-Summer Aerospace Workforce Development Program, Planetary Magnetospheres Laboratory
+Summer Aerospace Workforce Development Program, Planetary Magnetospheres Lab

 Academic year research intern, Optical Design and Analysis Group

-Florida Institute of Technology/NASA Kennedy Space Life Sciences, Melbourne, FL (2007)
+Florida Institute of Technology/NASA Kennedy Space Life Sciences (2007)

 Graduate Student Researcher, Department of Physics and Space Sciences

-The NASA Academy, Goddard Space Flight Center, Greenbelt, MD (2007)
+The NASA Academy, Goddard Space Flight Center (2007)

 Research Associate, Optical Design and Analysis Group